slawinski/slawinski-dev/blog/netlify-functions-with-npm-packages.md

 netlify dev
 ```

-This will spin up the project connected with Netlify including your functions and API keys.
+This will spin up the project connected with Netlify including your functions and API keys (if you have any).